seasonedcc/composable-functions/README.md

 # Keep your business logic clean with ~Domain Functions~ Composable Functions

-The work in Domain Functions led us to a new, more generic library called Composable Functions.
+> **Important notices**: The work in Domain Functions led us to a new, more generic library called Composable Functions.
-We recommend you migrate following [our migration guide](https://github.com/seasonedcc/composable-functions/blob/main/migrating-df.md).
+We recommend you migrate following [our migration guide](https://github.com/seasonedcc/composable-functions/blob/main/migrating-df.md). `domain-functions` is going into a feature freeze  and we'll be only be doing minimal maintenance to solve crucial bugs.
-This guide also has some benefits that we see in migrating to the new library.
+> This guide also has some benefits that we see in migrating to the new library.
-Moreover, to make the transition smoother, there is a new Domain Functions release (3.0) that introduces very few breaking changes and uses the new library as a dependency.
+> Moreover, to make the transition smoother, there is a new Domain Functions release (3.0) that introduces very few breaking changes and uses the new library as a dependency.
 Using both libraries simultaneously is easy and an incremental migration is viable.

 Domain Functions helps you decouple your business logic from your controllers, with first-class type inference from end to end.
 It does this by enforcing the parameters' types at runtime (through [Zod](https://github.com/colinhacks/zod#what-is-zod) schemas) and always wrapping results (even exceptions) into a `Promise<Result<Output>>` type.